WillFK/Bard/README.md

 node main.js -l 3 -r euw -t 3v3
 ```
 # Arguments
-The scripts accepts three different arguments.
+The script accepts three different arguments.
 All of then are optional.

 ### limit (--limit or -l)
 The maximum number of results you expect. the default value is 10.